We can help

 - established professionals who speak English as a second language, and

 - medical admission and qualification candidates who speak English as a second language.

 Far too many job applicants misunderstand the importance of superficial impressions in face-to-face interviews.
 Phone interviews are even more problematic, as you can be judged on the clarity of your speech or the confidence of your voice before you even get to present your skills properly.

-The principal consultant, Dr Duncan Markham, has worked with numerous job candidates in Melbourne to improve the quality of their interview answers, to develop the style and structure of their expression, and to correct accent or pronunciation issues in English that could affect their chances.
+Dr Duncan Markham and Dr Debbie Loakes have both worked with numerous job candidates in Melbourne to improve the quality of their interview answers, to develop the style and structure of their expression, and to correct accent or pronunciation issues in English that could affect their chances.

 For professionals in highly technical areas, mastering the language and vocabulary of their profession in English is essential.
 Ear & Speak has helped many doctors, engineers, accountants, financial analysts and IT specialists to improve their English technical pronunciation and business English skills, understand the needs of interviewers and, in the long term, the demands of communicating with clients.